WillBoyer/data-analytics-power-bi-report356/README.md

 - Map settings > Controls > Lasso button > Off

 ### Country Slicer
 A slicer was added to select country from Germany, UK, and USA, by selecting "Slicer" from the "Build" pane.
+The Field was set to "Country" from the "Stores" table, and the following formatting was configured in the "Format" pane:
+- Slicer settings > Options > Style > Tile
+- Slicer settings > Selection > Multi-select with Ctrl > On
+- Slicer settings > Selection > Show "Select all" option > On

 ### Drillthrough Page
+A new Drillthrough page was created to display information on any store selected from the Stores Map page.

+#### Back Button
+A back button to return to the Stores Map page was created using Insert > Elements > Buttons > Back.

+#### Store Region Card

+#### Performance Gauges

+#### Bar Chart

+#### Top 5 Products

 ### Tooltip Page
+A tooltip page was created, to display the Profit YTD vs. Profit Goal when mousing-over any store.
+This was achieved by clicking "+" at the bottom of the Power BI Desktop window, then selecting Page Information > Page type > Tooltip in the Format pane.

+The "Profit YTD and Profit Goal" gauge visual from the Stores Drillthrough page was copied over to this new tooltip page.

+Finally, returning to the Stores Map page, in the Format pane for the map visual, Properties > Tooltips > Options > Type > Report Page and Page > Store Tooltip were selected to attach tht new tooltip page.

 ## Cross-Filtering